bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 * **Channel specific catalog  management in the control panel** - Previously, all functionality for creating and managing listings could only be  supported within the app itself.
 Via new API endpoints and how these APIs are integrated within the control panel, BigCommerce now supports the ability for merchants to list and manage products from within the native BigCommerce control panel.
 Not only does this provide workflow improvements for merchants, but it enables partners to build more robust and complex integrations for external channels, as they are able to retrieve any channel and listing data that is relevant to a store.

 For a comprehensive list of channel app development tools, see the [Channels Toolkit Reference](https://developer.bigcommerce.com/api-docs/channels/channels-toolkit-reference)

 ## Channel Apps

 BigCommerce Channel Apps allow merchants to list products on external sales channels like Point-of-Sale devices, online marketplaces, marketing platforms, and social networking sites.
-Using BigCommerce's [Channels Toolkit](), developers can create channel apps that integrate with virtually any platform.
-Once published and approved, these apps are listed on [BigCommerce's App Marketplace]() for merchants to install.
-Additionally, approved apps developed by [select partners](https://www.bigcommerce.com/partners/) are listed within the Channel Manager in every BigCommerce store's control panel.
+Using BigCommerce's [Channels Toolkit](https://developer.bigcommerce.com/api-docs/channels/channels-toolkit-reference), developers can create channel apps that integrate with virtually any platform.
+Once published and approved, these apps are discoverable on [BigCommerce's App Marketplace](https://www.bigcommerce.com/apps/) for merchants to install.
+Additionally, approved apps developed by [select partners](https://www.bigcommerce.com/partners/) are marketed within the Channel Manager in every BigCommerce store's control panel.

 ### Discovery